 There are many scammers out there.
 They notice your activity on socials or b&b websites and send you “flat offers” but first to "secure" "the flat" you need to pay them the deposit.
-It’s a very popular fraud here, because many foreigners are unaware that there’s no pre-payments in Germany.
+It’s a very popular fraud here because many foreigners are unaware that there are no pre-payments in Germany.

-Don’t use touristic stays and b&bs or hotels.
+Don’t use tourist stays and b&bs or hotels.
 Never transfer money before signing the contract.

-If you’d like to check the site you’re dealing with on its reliability and trustworthiness, drop me a line at firstname.lastname@example.org or on socials, I’ll be happy to chat with you.
+If you’d like to check the site you’re dealing with on its reliability and trustworthiness, drop me a line here in the contact form or on socials, I’ll be happy to chat with you.